The entire world of tax knowledge

 Have you earned income from the sale of virtual currencies and/or other tokens?

-The most important virtual currencies include:
+The main virtual currencies include:

 • Bitcoin (BTC)